chaconnewu/awesome-augmented/awesomes/free-for-dev.md

   <a href="https://tutum.co/">
    tutum.co
   </a>
-  — The Docker Platform for Dev and Ops, build, deploy, and manage your apps across any cloud, free while in beta and free developer plan when tutum will be production ready
+  — The Docker Platform for Dev and Ops, build, deploy and manage your apps across any cloud, free while in beta and free developer plan when tutum will be production ready
  </li>
 </ul>
 <h2>